 Herceptin is used to treat advanced-stage, HER2-positive breast cancers and to lower the risk of recurrence of early-stage, HER2-positive breast cancer with a high risk of recurrence.
 HER2-positive cancers make too much of the HER2 protein.
 The HER2 protein sits on the surface of cancer cells and receives signals that tell the cancer to grow and spread.
 About 1 out of every 4 breast cancers is HER2-positive.
 Herceptin works by attaching to the HER2 protein and blocking it from receiving growth signals.

-Afinitor is a targeted therapy medicine approved by the U.S. Food and Drug Administration to treat advanced-stage kidney cancer.
+Afinitor is a targeted therapy medicine approved by the U.S. Food and Drug Administration (FDA) to treat advanced-stage kidney cancer.
 It's being studied as a treatment for other cancers, including breast cancer.

 Afinitor is an mTOR (mammalian target of rapamycin) inhibitor. mTOR is a type of protein called a kinase.
 Kinases help all cells (both normal and cancer cells) get the energy they need.
 When kinases don't act normally or are overactive they help certain breast cancers grow.
 Herceptin treats breast cancer by interfering with abnormal kinase activity linked to the HER2 protein. mTOR inhibitors work by interfering with the mTOR kinase.